-The Samana Peninsula is home to diverse terrain, steep mountains, beautiful beaches and untouched national parks, making it a true destination for travelers in search of outdoor adventure.
-Whether it’s on land or sea, there’s a little something for everyone is in this gem of the Caribbean.
+The Dominican Republic’s Samana Peninsula is home to diverse terrain, steep mountains, beautiful beaches, and untouched national parks—making it a true destination for travelers in search of land- and water-based outdoor adventure.
+Here are some of our favorite outdoor activities to enjoy in this Caribbean gem.